Quantum #1 - Basic Quantum Computing

 After executing the job in a real quantum computer or in a simulator, the obtained measurements will be available in a dictionary where the key is the measurement and the value is the count of the measurements:

-result = job.result()
+= job.result()

-measurement_counts = result.get_counts()
+result = result.get_counts() measurement_counts

 In general, it is also useful to visualize the measurements using a histogram.
 That can be done through: